ESL Questions About Virtue Ethics

 Another crucial virtue is patience.
 Patience means having the ability to wait calmly and tolerate difficulties without getting frustrated.
 It is about understanding that some things take time and that rushing or losing temper may not be the best course of action.

-See also ESL Questions About Ethical Leadership
+See also ESL Questions About Consequentialism

 Humility is a virtue that involves recognizing and accepting our limitations.
 It means being modest and not boasting about our accomplishments.
 Humble individuals acknowledge their strengths and weaknesses and treat others with respect and fairness.